Demographics of Bihar: Languages

-Hindi and Urdu are the official languages of the state, whilst the majority of the people speak one of the Bihari languages – Bhojpuri, Magadhi, Maithili or Angika.
-Maithili is also one of the recognised regional languages of India as per the Eighth Schedule of the Constitution of India.
-Proponents have called Bhojpuri, Magahi, Bajjika and Angika to receive the same status.
+Hindi and Urdu are the official languages of the state.

+Maithili language is the only language of Bihar which is one of the 22 Scheduled language of India.

+Bhojpuri, Magahi, and Surjapuri are counted under Hindi.
+Proponents have called for Bhojpuri, Magahi, Bajjika and Angika to receive the same status.

 Education

-Bihar has a total literacy rate of 69.83%.
-Overall Male and Female literacy rate is 70.32% and 53.57% respectively.
+Bihar has a total literacy rate of 70.9%.
+Overall Male and Female literacy rate is 79.7% and 60.5% respectively.
 Total Rural literacy rate is 43.9%.
 In rural areas of Bihar, Male and Female literacy rate is 57.1 and 29.6 respectively.
 Total Urban literacy rate is 71.9.
 In urban areas of Bihar, Male and Female literacy rate is 79.9 and 62.6 respectively.